 At the same time as Québec, the Canadian province of Saskatchewan also amended their existing rules to require non-resident companies to register and comply with its Provincial Sales Tax (PST) system.
 The previous rules required local consumers to self-assess and remit the PST on their purchases from non-resident suppliers of digital services to the Saskatchewan Ministry of Finance.

-The pressure on Canada to change its rules is not just internal (OAG report) but also due to the rapidly-changing tax landscape across the border since the seminal ‘Wayfair’ U.S. Supreme Court decision in July 2018.
+The pressure on Canada to change its rules was not just internal (OAG report) but also due to the rapidly-changing tax landscape across the border since the seminal ‘Wayfair’ U.S. Supreme Court decision in July 2018.
 The ground-breaking Wayfair case means that States in the U.S. can now apply sales taxes to the sales of out-of-state online retailers who have no physical presence in their State.

 How does this impact Canada?
 Well, it means that Canadian companies with sales in the U.S. must now collect and remit the relevant sales tax to the State in which they have sales.

-Recommendations from the Organisation for Economic Cooperation and Development (OECD) provide one avenue of approach.
-One recommendation from published OECD guidelines is that non-resident (or foreign) suppliers should be tasked with collecting and remitting the sales tax (or VAT/GST) due on their sales.
+Recommendations from the Organisation for Economic Cooperation and Development (OECD) provided one avenue of approach.
+One such recommendation from published OECD guidelines is that non-resident (or foreign) suppliers should be tasked with collecting and remitting the sales tax (or VAT/GST) due on their sales.
 This collection and remittance should be facilitated by simplified registration systems to ease the burden of compliance on affected digital businesses.

 These tax rates include Canada’s federal Goods and Services Tax (GST), Provincial Sales Tax (PST), Harmonized Sales Tax (HST) and Québec Sales Tax (QST).
 The GST rate in Canada is currently 5% while HST and PST vary depending on the location of the customer in Canada.
 The QST rate is currently 9.975%.
 It is also important to note that in some provinces tax rates can be combined.
-In British Columbia, for example, both the GST and PST rates apply to sales.

 TABLE : Cumulative sales tax rates in Canada